-(Photo: Karo men playing a traditional game alongside the Omo River in Kolcho © Ariadne Van Zandbergen, Africa Image Library)
+Karo men playing a traditional game of kolcho by the Omo River © Ariadne Van Zandbergen, Africa Image Library

 Southern Ethiopia lacks for any clearly defined tourist circuit, and it would be limiting rather than helpful to attempt to describe it in terms of a prescribed loop.
 The main regional transport hub is Shashemene, which lies at the junction of the roads north to Addis Ababa, west to Arba Minch and South Omo, south to Hawassa (Awassa), Dilla and Moyale, and east to Dodola and Bale.
 Passing through Shashemene.